uncenter/uncenter.dev/src/posts/spellchecking-with-eleventy.md

 };
 ```

 Next, you can define specific words to exclude or flag.
-I excluded some 11ty specific terminology and a few brand names that I have written about in my posts.
+I told `cSpell` to ignore some 11ty-specific terminology and a few brand names that I have written about in my posts.

 ```js
 	words: [